msajusfr/dataSeeker/README.md

 Implement a `DocumentController` that exposes REST endpoints for querying and managing documents:

-- `GET /search?query=term` – search stored documents by term and return an answer using LangChain4j with OpenAI.
+- `GET /search?query=term` – search stored documents by term.
+If OpenAI credentials are configured the service also returns an answer generated with LangChain4j.
 - `GET /documents/{id}` – retrieve an individual document.
 - `POST /documents` – add a document (for example, text or URL) to the repository and store embeddings for later queries.